Bitcoin-ABC/bitcoin-abc/doc/dnsseed-policy.md

 See also
 ----------
-- [bitcoin-seeder](https://github.com/sipa/bitcoin-seeder) is a reference implementation of a DNS seed.
+- [bitcoin-seeder](../src/seeder/README.md) is a reference implementation of a DNS seeder.